Health Sciences

 Have you ever wondered what it would be like to go to pharmacy school?
 You will learn about the admissions process for pharmacy school, take a tour of the new University of Iowa College of Pharmacy, talk to current UI pharmacy students about their experiences, and hear from current Pharmacists working in the field.

-Learn about becoming a Physician Assistant at the #1 ranked PA program in the country!
+Learn about becoming a Physician Associate at the #1 ranked PA program in the country!
 Take a tour of the PA school, learn how to splint and participate in a Q & A with current students, and learn about the program and career options with the Director of Administrative and Student Services.
-Cap of 35.
+Cap of 30

 Learn about the different careers in radiation sciences and the application process for the corresponding programs from the UI Radiation Sciences program admissions team.
 Take a tour of the radiation sciences department, explore the many machines and technologies that are commonly used, such as X-ray, CT, MRI, PET, Ultrasound, Nuclear Medicine, and meet with current students and staff in the department.

 Do you love technology and wish to be part of the greatest period of healthcare transformation in history?
 Join us for a day at our school classroom, lab, and radiology department at Mercy Hospital.
 Learn about the many careers within radiologic technology such as CT, MRI, breast imaging, nuclear medicine, sonography and CVI.
-We will also touch on the difference between a technologist, radiologist, radiologist assistant.
+We will also touch on the difference between a technologist, radiologist, and radiologist assistant.
 You will enjoy a tour of the imaging center as well as gain some hands-on experience with the equipment and x-ray images.
 You will also have an opportunity to talk to individuals in several of the modalities!
-Held Fall 2025 and Spring 2026.

 Explore how research drives innovation in health care.
 Experience both bench and clinical research firsthand - tour state-of-the-art labs and lab equipment as well as learn about the wide range of groundbreaking studies happening across the medical campus.
 You’ll connect with students, faculty, and staff working at the forefront of science to share about their paths and careers.

 Learn about different careers in Sports Medicine.
-Spend this day at the new North Liberty Campus interacting with Sports Medicine faculty, staff and students.
+Spend this day at the new North Liberty campus interacting with Sports Medicine faculty, staff and students.
 Tour clinical and lab spaces and participate in hands-on activities with a focus on biomechanics, physical therapy, and orthopedics.
 Learn how sports medicine care is different from other types of patient care.
+Held spring 2027.

 Come learn the proper way to scrub for surgery, including donning and doffing gown & gloves.
 You will practice laparoscopic surgery, intubation and IVs, and learn about open-heart surgery.
 You will also have the opportunity to operate the Da Vinci Robot.
 This is an excellent opportunity to have hands-on experience and learn about the various jobs in the operating room for nurses and surgical tech.
 Normally held on a Saturday in October.